ryanhedley/SNP_Database/README.md

 # SNP_Database

 This is currently just a 'proof of concept'.
 It uploads genotyping data from Illumina GTC files into a SQLite database.
-The data can then be access via a Flask frontend.
+The data can then be accessed using Flask as a graphic user interface.

 ### Requirements: